PowerShell/DSC/dsc3/README.md

-# `dsc` command for using DSC resources
+# `dsc3` command for using DSC resources

 ## DESCRIPTION

-The `dsc` command is used to discover, invoke DSC resources, and apply configuration.
+The `dsc3` command is used to discover, invoke DSC resources, and apply configuration.

 ## Usage

 Apply configuration or invoke specific DSC resources

-Usage: dsc [OPTIONS] <COMMAND>
+Usage: dsc3 [OPTIONS] <COMMAND>

 Commands:
   config    Apply a configuration document